The Galois action on geometric lattices and the mod-$\ell$ I/OM: Geometric Lattices

 \begin{proposition} The following hold: \begin{enumerate} \item The set $\Gfrak^*(K|k)$, endowed with the ordering by inclusion in $\k_1(K)$ and the grading by $\dimm$, is a graded lattice. \item The map $\Kbb(S) \mapsto \Kfrak(S)$ induces a canonical isomorphism of graded lattices $\G^*(K|k) \rightarrow \Gfrak^*(K|k)$. \item For a collection $(\Kfrak_i)_i$ of elements of $\Gfrak^*(K|k)$, the least-upper-bound of $(\Kfrak_i)_i$ in the lattice $\Gfrak^*(K|k)$ is precisely the Milnor-supremum $\msup(\bigcup_i \Kfrak_i)$. \end{enumerate} \end{proposition} \begin{proof} Note that the map $\Kbb(S) \mapsto \Kfrak(S)$ yields a canonical surjective map $\Gbb^*(K|k) \rightarrow \Gfrak^*(K|k)$.
 By Fact \ref{fact: milnorff / milnordim / geometric-dim}, this surjective map restricts to a surjective map

-on the graded pieces, and it is clear from the definition that this map respects the ordering.
-Since $\G^*(K|k)$ is a graded lattice, in order to prove (1) and (2) it suffices to prove that this canonical map is \emph{injective}.
+on the graded pieces, and it is clear from the definition that this map respects the partial ordering.
+Since $\G^*(K|k)$ is a graded lattice, in order to prove (1) and (2), it suffices to prove that the map above is an isomorphism on the level of partially ordered sets.
+With this in mind, suppose that $S_1,S_2$ are two subsets of $K$, and assume that $\Kfrak(S_1) \subset \Kfrak(S_2)$.
+We must show that one has $\Kbb(S_1) \subset \Kbb(S_2)$.